Last Updated: February 25, 2025 | Provide Feedback

 References | Sources rarely cited | Sources always cited | Sources occasionally, but not usually cited.
 This depends on the publication. | Sources are typically, but not always cited |

-Accountability | Content not evaluated by experts in the field; often published or produced by commercial organizations | Usually reviewed and critically evaluated by a subject expert or board of subject experts (peer review); published or produced by a scholarly organization or society (university, association, commercial enterprise, etc.) | Content may be evaluated by experts in the field; often published or produced by a trade association | Expert review differs for different kinds of grey literature.
+Accountability | Content not evaluated by experts in the field; often published or produced by commercial organizations | Usually reviewed and critically evaluated by a subject expert or board of subject experts (peer review); published or produced by a scholarly organization or society (university, association, commercial enterprise, etc.) | Content may be evaluated by experts in the field; often published or produced by a trade association | Expert review differs for different kinds of gray literature.
 Many may not be reviewed at all |

 Download More Information